 - Support FLAC's work in a research capacity or in working groups;

 - Support FLAC's work in an administrative capacity;

 - Support FLAC's work through the work of its National Council, which is the governing body of FLAC.

 If you are interested in volunteering with FLAC, check out our Volunteer Registration form.
 You can also call us at 01-887 3600 and speak with FLAC's Volunteer and Centres Manager Zsé Varga or e-mail us.
-There is further information on the different types of volunteer roles available in the links on the right.
+You can find further information about the different kinds of volunteer roles available on the right.